Chrissie22/EcommerceAPI/README.md

   - Stock Quantity
   - Image URL
   - Created Date
-- Ensure validation for required fields like Price, Name, and Stock Quantity.
+- Validation for required fields like Price, Name, and Stock Quantity.
-- Make sure the Stock Quantity is automatically reduced when an order is placed (future enhancement or consider as optional for now).
+- Stock Quantity is automatically reduced when an order is placed.
+-
 ### Users Management (CRUD):
-- Implement CRUD operations for users who will manage the products.
+- CRUD operations for users who will manage the products.
 - Username, Email, and Password.
 - Only authenticated users will be able to manage products (i.e., create, update, delete).

 ### Product Search:
 - Endpoint to search for products by Name or Category.
-- Allow for partial matches in product names for flexible search results.
 - Pagination for search results to improve performance when there are many products.

 ### **Product View:**
 - Endpoint to retrieve a list of products or view individual product details by Product ID.
-- Include an optional filter for users to view products by:
+- Optional filter for users to view products by:
   - Category
   - Price Range
   - Stock Availability